What Is a Virus?

 What Is a Viral Infection?

 Certain viruses -- like the ones that cause chickenpox and cold sores -- may be inactive or “latent” after the initial infection.
 For example, you may have a cold sore that erupts and then heals.
 The cold sore virus remains in your cells in a dormant state.
-At a later date, a trigger, such as stress, sunlight, or something else, may reactivate the virus and lead to new symptoms.
+Later, a trigger like stress, sunlight, or something else, may reactivate the virus and lead to new symptoms.
 The virus makes more copies of itself, releases new virus particles, and kills more host cells.

 How Long Are Viral Infections Contagious?